btj/vf-rust-aliasing/README.md

 ## The meaning of references in RustBelt

-In conclusion, the meaning of mutable and shared references in RustBelt must be updated slightly:
+In conclusion, the meaning of mutable and shared references in RustBelt must be updated slightly, so that any recipient can pass the reference as an argument in a function call:
 - The meaning of a mutable reference `p : &mut 'a T` at thread `t` is `full_borrow(a, full_borrow_content::<T>(t, p)) &*& [_]frac_borrow(a, ref_mut_end_token_(p))`.
 - The meaning of a shared reference `p : &'a T` at thread `t` is `[_]T_share(a, t, p) &*& [_]frac_borrow(a, ref_initialized_(p))`